david-a-parry/vcfhacks/readme.md

 -findBiallelic.pl now feature the option to look at variants compatible with X-linked recessive inheritance as well/instead of autosomal recessive inheritance.

+-findBiallelic.pl will read phase information (PID and PGT) from GATK if present and not consider variants in cis as potential compound hets.

 -findBiallelic.pl and getFunctionalVariants.pl can use Cadd score annotations from rankOnCaddScore.pl to filter alleles.

 -findBiallelic.pl and getFunctionalVariants.pl can use custom allele frequency annotations for filtering alleles.

+-findBiallelic.pl and getFunctionalVariants.pl can now filter genotypes using genotype PL annotations.

 -getVariantsByLocation.pl can retrieve variants that overlap given genes.